panva/node-oidc-provider/docs/README.md

   // @param sub   - account identifier (subject)
   // @param token - the token to which these additional audiences will be passed to
   // @param use   - can be one of "access_token" or "client_credentials"
-  //   depending on where the specific audiences are intended to be put in return undefined;
+  //   depending on where the specific audience is intended to be allowed return undefined;
 }
 ```